uschpc/webportal-netlify-gatsby/src/user-guides/data-management/transferring-files-globus.md

 ### Getting ready to transfer files

-At this point you can navigate to the File Manager and be presented with the Globus transfer tool, which has a two-pane bi-directional paradigm.
+At this point you can navigate to the File Manager, where you will be presented with the Globus transfer tool, which has a two-pane bi-directional paradigm.

 ![Globus Software Set Up](/images/globus-gfx/globus-fm1.PNG)